ElaheDlv/new-ai-ran-sim/backend/README.md

 ## 📉 LSTM Forecast Plots (Event Histories)

 Use `backend/notebooks/plot_and_predict_runner.py` to train PyTorch LSTM forecasters directly on packet event histories—no resampling.
-The script now builds padded windows of the last *N* packets, with optional Δt features, and saves comparison plots for “Length-only” vs “Δt+Length” inputs.
+Each sample contains the last *N* packets (zero-padded when the history is shorter) so no arrivals are lost.
+You can choose which per-packet features to expose (e.g., `Length` only, or `Δt + Length`) or even force a uniform time grid (auto-detected minimum gap) via `--feature-sets`.

 - Basic run (auto-selects CUDA if available):